Kaung-Kyaw/Image-and-Data-Processing/README.md

 # Image-and-Data-Processing
-This repository will include the work and experience gained during my Imaging and Data Processing tasks during my 4th year at the University of Nottingham.
+This repository will include some of the work and experience gained during my Imaging and Data Processing tasks during my 4th year at the University of Nottingham.

 \textbf{Image Information Recovery}
 One such useful recovery tool would be the ability to regain information that is lost in an image.
 For example, if the photo was taken in a dark lighting it would be hard to distinguish some of the features in the image.